-Transrespect versus Transphobia Worldwide (TvT) provides an overview of the human-rights situation of trans and gender-diverse persons in different parts of the world.
-The link above contains country-specific information about the cultural, social, legal, and healthcare climates for trans individuals in 190 countries.
+Transrespect vs. Transphobia Worldwide (TvT) provides an overview of the human-rights situation of trans and gender-diverse persons in different parts of the world.
+The link above contains country-specific information about the cultural, social, legal and health care climates for trans individuals in 190 countries.

 National Center for Transgender Equality is a great resource for transgender issues and knowing your rights.